acrisma31/AlexAdelaPiInTheSky/Design/readme.md

-cad and images ofand planning sketches
+cad and images of planning sketches